plach79/d8-beta-testing/README.md

 # Drupal 8 Beta Testing Tools
 Supporting tools for the Drupal 8 Beta Testing program.

-## Populate the tracking spreadheet
+## Populate the tracking spreadsheet
 The `populate-spreadsheet.php` script can be used to populate the Drupal beta testing tracking spreadsheet:
 * Export the live submissions spreadsheet as CSV, e.g. `~/Desktop/beta_testers.csv`